mb-group/ois/README.md

 As an example, the sequence **ACKPRY** would be encoded as **1 2 9 13 15 20**.

 A multiple-sequence alignment file is formed by writing a single sequence per line using this format.
 All sequences in an MSA must have the same number of amino-acids.
+The [fastaToMatrix.py and matrixToFasta.py](#utility-functions) utilities convert between fasta and the internal format.
 ## Model parameters .prm file
 The parameters of a trained model are saved in .prm files.
 These files can be used to either extend the training or to generate candidate new mutants by sampling the model defined by these parameters.